avinashkanaujiya/tm-scripts/QWEN.md

 ### Adding New Scripts

 To add a new TamperMonkey script to this collection:
-1. Create a new .js file with a descriptive name
+1. Create a new .js file with a descriptive name in the `scripts` directory
 2. Follow TamperMonkey script standards with proper @match, @grant, etc.
 3. Add a section to the README describing the new script
 4. Include installation and usage instructions specific to the new script